 We spoke with Philip to hear more about his founder-journey so far and to find out the 10 lessons he’s taken away from it.

 Philip Holbrook is no stranger to the unconventional path - after spending the best part of two decades in the financial services sector, it was a career break and academic pivot that brought him to his entrepreneurial journey.
-“I went to study at Cambridge at quite a senior age and it was there, learning about new technologies like blockchain and breaking down barriers to innovation that led me to develop a deep passion for fintech,” said Philip.
+“I went to study at Cambridge at quite a senior age and it was there, learning about new technologies like blockchain and breaking down barriers to innovation that led me to develop a deep passion for fintech and the innovation ecosystems” said Philip.

 On reflection, Philip believes he should have recognised his inclination towards entrepreneurship long ago.
 “There was always a tension for me professionally between my desire to add value and the pace of transformation in an organisation.
 The agility of an early-stage business feels more natural,” he said.

 “Throughout the COVID-19 pandemic, and also for 2021, I've believed that change breeds opportunity, right?
 And the world is shifting - these types of crises accelerate that shift.
-The pandemic has also highlighted the inefficiencies in the legacy systems and processes we use, and brought focus on the technologies that could reduce those inefficiencies in the future,” Philip said.
-His take on the year that passed was of immense optimism despite the difficulties, and he encouraged other entrepreneurs to adopt the same mindset.
+The pandemic brought focus on the technologies that could reduce those inefficiencies in the future, accelerating growth” Philip said.
+His take on the year that passed was of immense optimism despite the difficulties, and he encouraged other entrepreneurs to adopt the same mindset and start a business.

 When asked for his take on what’s to come?
 “We see a huge inflow of capital into innovative endeavours.
 Look at the crypto space, for instance, where interest in DeFi and NFTs is mirroring the interest in Crypto currencies.
 Look at the institutional adoption of blockchain.